entando/entando-docs/vuepress/docs/next/tutorials/create/ms/add-access-controls.md

     const Actions = ({ item }) =>
       showDelete ? (
 ```
-4. Confirm that the delete icon is no longer visible in the MFE, which should have automatically reloaded
+4. Confirm that the delete icon is no longer visible in the MFE.
+The MFE should have automatically reloaded to reflect the code changes.

 ### Step 9: Grant and verify delete permissions